wesleycamargo/azure-docs.pt-br/articles/service-fabric/service-fabric-versions.md

 - [Atualizar a versão do Service Fabric em um cluster do Azure](service-fabric-cluster-upgrade.md)
 - [Atualizar a versão do Service Fabric em um cluster do windows server autônomo](service-fabric-cluster-upgrade-windows-server.md)

+## <a name="supported-versions"></a>Versões com suporte

-Veja a seguir a lista das versões do Service Fabric com suporte e as datas de fim de suporte.
+A tabela a seguir lista as versões do Service Fabric com suporte e suas datas de término do suporte.

 | **Tempo de execução do Service Fabric no cluster** | **Permite a atualização diretamente da versão do cluster** |**Compatível com SDK/versões do pacote NuGet** | **Data de fim do suporte** |
 | --- | --- |--- | --- |